leontwntfr/biol217/README.md

 mkdir test
 ```

-This is how we make a github readme file
+This is how we make a github readme file.

 ----